o19s/quepid/README.md

 We currently use Rails Sprockets to compile everything, but do have dreams of moving the JavaScript over to Webpacker.

+## I'd like to develop Jupyterlite

+Run the `./bin/setup_jupyterlite` to update the archive file `./jupyterlite/notebooks.gz`.
+This also sets up the static files in the `./public/notebooks` directory.
+However, so we don't check in hundreds of files, we ignore that directory.
+At `asset:precompile` time we unpack the `./jupyterlite/notebooks.gz` file instead.
+This works on Heroku and the production Docker image.

 # QA

 There is a code deployment pipeline to the http://quepid-staging.herokuapp.com site that